schinken/esp8266-geigercounter/README.md

 ![Schematic](https://raw.githubusercontent.com/b4ckspace/esp8266-geigercounter/master/schematic.png "How to connect")

+** If you use the external 3,3 volts, you have to remove the batteries from the geiger counter! **

 ## compile

 To compile this code, just clone or download the master branch as a zip and ramp up your arduino library.
 For this code to work, you need the SimpleTimer-library (http://playground.arduino.cc/Code/SimpleTimer#Download) and the ESP8266 added to your Arduino-IDE as a board (https://github.com/esp8266/Arduino, see install instructions)